johentsch/ms3/paper/paper.md

 The Python library `ms3` fills this gap.
 It loads the XML tree of a MuseScore file into working memory, computes the temporal positions of all encoded elements, and transforms those requested by the user into DataFrames [@Petersohn2021_DataframeSystemsTheory].
-The DataFrames can be used by other Python programs and scripts, or written to Tab-Separated Values (TSV) to enable processing with other software and facilitate version control[^Version control is facilitated by the TSV files because, unlike the original XML source, they present score information with timestamps.].
+The DataFrames can be used by other Python programs and scripts, or written to Tab-Separated Values (TSV) to enable processing with other software and facilitate version control[^1].
 The most typical aspects that users extract from a score are tables containing notes, measures (bars), metadata, and text labels, in particular those representing analytical annotations.
 Moreover, `ms3` allows the user to remove and insert analytical labels from and into scores and to write back the modified scores.
 This functionality turns MuseScore into a convenient score annotation tool enabling users to graphically insert into a score arbitrary textual labels, to then have `ms3` extract them with their temporal positions for further analysis.
 It comes with a commandline interface that makes its data extraction, translocation, and validation functionalities accessible for productive every-day workflows.

+[^1]: Version control is facilitated by the TSV files because, unlike the original XML source, they present score information with timestamps.

 `ms3` has already been used for creating several datasets, namely version 2 of the Annotated Beethoven Corpus [@Neuwirth2018_AnnotatedBeethovenCorpus], the Annotated Mozart Sonatas [@Hentschel2021_AnnotatedMozartSonatas],